ssoups/owBot/README.md

 - Run "npm install" inside terminal
 - Enter bot token inside src/config.json

-### NOTE: I will most likely transition this to a stats bot once an API is available.
+### Note
+i will probably not work on this for a long while